RobDWaller/robdwaller.github.io/_posts/2017-11-22-how-setup-testing-behat-selenium-chrome.md

 description: "This post aims to explain how to setup automated functional tests in Behat using Selenium and Chrome."
 tags: [Testing, Functional Tests, Automation, Automated Tests, Behat, PHP, Selenium, BDD, Chrome, Linux]
 ---
-This post aims to explain how to setup automated functional tests in Behat using Selenium and Chrome.
+This post aims to explain how to setup automated functional tests in [Behat](http://behat.org/en/latest/) using [Selenium](http://www.seleniumhq.org/) and Chrome.
 The benefit of setting this up is that these tests can be written with little to no coding experience required.
 They can be setup by a QA or a Project Manager for example.

-If you don't know anything about Behat or BDD I would suggest you read my [introductory post]() or watch [Ciaran McNulty's talk]() on the subject.
+If you don't know anything about Behat or BDD I would suggest you read my [introductory post](http://rbrt.wllr.info/2017/11/22/introduction-bdd-testing-with-behat.html) or watch [Ciaran McNulty's talk](https://www.youtube.com/watch?v=83GbyDpJDI4) on the subject.

 ### System Requirements

-When I setup Behat I was running the following system.
-You of course may be running on a slightly different environment, but hopefully the setup and principles contained in this post should be very similar.
+When I setup Behat I was running the following system, you of course may be running on a slightly different environment, but hopefully the setup and principles contained in this post will be similar.

 - Ubuntu 14.04
 - Apache